davidsulc/dev_zone_articles/dev_zone_rails.markdown

 Trying it out
 -------------

-Let's launch the server (`rails server`) to see what we have after aa few minutes of work.
+Let's launch the server (`rails server`) to see what we have after a few minutes of work.
 As you'll see by navigating to http://localhost:3000/accounts we already have a basic account portal that's fully functional!

 Gem documentation can be found at https://github.com/chicks/sugarcrm, and questions/problems regarding the gem should be reported there also for quicker resolution.